Learning to Simulate: Generative Metamodeling via Quantile Regression: Numerical Experiments

 Selecting the optimal treatment among finite alternatives for each patient can be formulated as an R\&S-C problem, where policies are learned from offline simulations for online decisions.
 Time constraints typically prevent running simulations \emph{after observing patient covariates}.
 However, generative metamodels enable rapid sampling, allowing us to generate and compare numerous observations across treatments on the fly.

-For each patient with covariates $\bx$, we generate $K=10^5$ observations per treatment using QRGMM or CWGAN, and identify the optimal treatment by comparing sample means.
+For each patient with covariates $\bx$, we generate $K=10^5$ observations per treatment using all models, and identify the optimal treatment by comparing sample means.
 We compare these generative metamodels against $\text{TS}^+$, an LR-based method proposed by \cite{shen2021ranking}, and the KN procedure of \cite{kim2001fully} using true simulator samples.
 While KN with the true simulator provides a theoretical benchmark, its computational intensity makes it impractical for real-time decision-making.